JhonAlG/AuroraNSL_2024/README.md

-#AuroraNSL_2024
+# AuroraNSL_2024

-##Repository for research funded by the NASA R3 Program: Appendix F: A Neural-Symbolic Aurora Model Driven by Aurorasaurus Data in Citizen Science (award # 80NSSC22M0256).
+## Repository for research performed in 2024 that was funded by the NASA R3 Program: Appendix F: A Neural-Symbolic Aurora Model Driven by Aurorasaurus Data in Citizen Science (award # 80NSSC22M0256).
-###Improving aurora prediction using data from the Aurorasaurus Project and neural symbolic learning.
+### Improving aurora prediction using data from the Aurorasaurus Project and neural symbolic learning.

+## Repository for earlier research can be found here: https://github.com/hhelium/AuroraNSL/tree/main